 A scenic drive is the best way to enjoy Britain's hidden gems.
 Breathtaking views, dramatic coasts, romantic villages, and secret valleys—sometimes there really is no better way to see them than on a leisurely drive.

 Even though Britain's trains are a good way to get from A to B, quickly, nothing really beats a scenic drive every now and then.
-Besides splendid views and quiet back roads, these routes - my own British favorites - have plenty of charming villages and historic sights along the way.
+Besides splendid views and quiet back roads, these routes have plenty of charming villages and historic sights along the way.

 - Take a short taster - Scenic drive number 2, directly below, travels a short stretch of this same road from Glasgow and along Loch Lomond.
 It's a good one if you only have a couple of hours to spare.

 Drive North from Dumbarton along the west bank of Loch Lomond on the A82.
 It's about 26 miles to the top of the loch along a route of ever-changing views.
 Across the Loch, heather-covered, cloud-dappled mountains of Loch Lomond and the Trossachs National Park give way, now and again to the deeply forested slopes of Queen Elizabeth Forest Park and Rowardennan Forest.
 Ben Lomond, the tallest peak in the area, darts in and out of view with every bend in the road.
 North of the little settlement of Tarbet, the Argyll Forest Park, to the left, crowds the road practically into the loch.
 A wonderful drive on an October afternoon when the low sun in the west lights the mountains with dozens of shades of heather.